 Audiences will usually do what you want if you tell them what that is.
 Don’t believe that this is a frivolous step.
 People have different ideas about what is expected, and they often process information very differently.

 8. When you are into the meat of your presentation, be sure that you connect your points together with solid transitions.

 It never hurts to follow the old tell them what you are going to tell them, tell them, and then tell them what you told them formula.
 No matter how engaging you are, from time to time people will miss elements of what you are saying.
 Good transitions help to reinforce connections.

 9. If your presentation has a question and answer period, prepare for some of the likely questions.

 This is an especially important step if your topic is controversial.
 If you’ve been using graphics throughout your presentation, it never hurts to a have graphics to support your answers to questions.

 10. Finally, if any of the steps are difficult for you, what you might have discovered is that you are not as familiar with your topic as you should be.

 No style can make up for solid knowledge.
 If you can’t determine a benefit, for example, you probably don’t really know what you are doing.
 If the transitions are difficult, maybe the points don’t really connect.
 If you can’t figure out how to introduce the topic, again, there may be a problem.

 To solve holes in substance you can either do the work to improve your knowledge, shrink the scope of your topic, or partner with someone who knows more.
 All of those options are better than winging it.

 By following those ten suggestions, you should have a solid plan for successfully arriving at your destination.
-Best of all, once you are comfortable with what you are talking about, why you are talking about it, and how you are talking about it; you will find that making improvements related to personal style and presence much easier to implement.
+Best of all, once you are comfortable with what you are talking about, why you are talking about it, and how you are talking about it, you will find that making improvements related to personal style and presence is much easier to implement.